DLSNNG/fhir-smartr/README.md

 class PatientResource extends Component {

   render() {
-    // The results of your Smart query will be passed as the resource prop to this component const patient = this.props.resource;
+    // The results of your Smart query will be passed as props.resource to this component const patient = this.props.resource;
     const name = patient.name[0];
     const address = patient.address[0];